Data Centers in Pune

 Proximity To Key Business Districts: Data centers are centrally located near Hinjewadi Rajiv Gandhi Infotech Park and Hadapsar.
 This proximity is vital for the IT, software development, and automotive engineering firms that drive the local economy.

-Tax Advantage For Data Centers: Pune offers a predictable financial environment without specific local data center tax breaks as of September 2025.
-Businesses use national industrial frameworks to support large infrastructure investments.
+Tax Advantage For Data Centers: Pune offers a predictable financial environment without specific local data center tax breaks as of January 2026.
+Businesses use national industrial frameworks to support infrastructure investments.

 Natural Disaster Risk

-- River Flood (9.2): This represents the highest natural risk, requiring facilities to implement elevated equipment floors and specialized drainage.
+- River Flood (9.2): This represents the highest natural risk, requiring facilities to implement elevated equipment floors and specialized drainage as of January 2026.

 - Earthquake (8.3): Pune is located in a seismically active zone, requiring sturdy structural engineering to ensure continuous operation.